 First install the latest version of the Selenium IDE from the Chrome Store.

-After installing the extension from the Chrome Store you will have a new icon in your navigation bar which contains the Applitools Eyes logo.
+Install the latest version of the Applitools extension from the the Chrome Store.
+At this point you will have a new icon in your navigation bar which contains the Applitools Eyes logo.

 Clicking it will show a window prompting you to open the IDE if it's not already open.

 - Once the IDE is open, the Eyes extension window will prompt you for your Applitools API key.
 See this support article for details on how to get yours.

 - After you've pasted in your API key click

 If you want to configure the extension's behavior or visit your Eyes test dashboard, click the links provided in the extension window.
 See Configuring The Extension below for configuration details.

 Specify a branch or a parent branch.
 For more details on branching see the Eyes branching documentation